GoogleChrome/web.dev/src/site/content/en/blog/codelab-building-a-stories-component/index.md

 on the web.
 We'll build the component as we go, starting with HTML, then CSS, then JavaScript.

-Check out my blog post [Building a Stories component on the web](/building-a-stories-component) to learn about the progressive enhancements made while building this component.
+Check out my blog post [Building a Stories component](/building-a-stories-component) to learn about the progressive enhancements made while building this component.

 {% YouTube '5_sfnQDr1-o' %}